jadengong/carnot-efficiency-calculator/README.md

 The Carnot efficiency demonstrates why 100% efficient engines are physically impossible.
 Even an ideal engine must reject waste heat to the cold reservoir, limited by the Second Law of Thermodynamics.

+## Summary

+This app provides an intuitive, interactive way to explore the fundamental limits of heat engine efficiency, making complex thermodynamic concepts accessible through real-time calculations and beautiful visualizations.

 ---

 **Assignment**: Physics 202 - Creative Application Project